Residencies

 Van Amulet tot Artefact

-In June 2019, the artistic research in Werkplaats Molenwijk started.
-Three days a week the door was open.
-Anyone who curiously poked their head in the corner was welcomed with a cup of coffee, red ribbon, felt-tip pen and the invitation to write down their wish.
-Daily recurring actions were the entrance to a conversation about rituals and routines.
-Over the course of the summer, more and more residents became actively involved.
+In the summer of 2019 design anthropologist Tina Lenz and filmmaker Magda Augusteijn began their artistic research into the rituals and routines of the Molenwijk residents.
+Three days a week the door to the Werkplaats was open, and anyone who curiously poked their head around the corner was welcomed with a cup of coffee, red ribbon, felt-tip pen and the invitation to write down their wish for a wish tree in the neighbourhood.

 Tina Lenz works on the exhibition From Amulet to Artefact (Amsterdam, 2019)